-\vs{0.2cm} This shows that the parameterized integrals from Fact 1.21 and Example 1.22 are indeed definable in $\mathcal{P}(\mathbb{R}_{\textnormal{an,exp}})$.
+This shows that the parameterized integrals from Fact~\ref{21} and Example~\ref{22} are indeed definable in $\mathcal{P}(\mathbb{R}_{\textnormal{an,exp}})$.
 But questions about this matter regarding definability of such integrals in more than one variable are quite open.
-(See for example \cite{18} for definability results and open questions regarding parameterized exponential integrals given by the Brownian motion on globally subanalytic sets.)
+(See for example Kaiser et al.~\cite{20} for definability results and open questions regarding parameterized exponential integrals given by the Brownian motion on globally subanalytic sets.)

-\vs{0.3cm} But outgoing from Fact 1.19 it is possible to obtain definability of parameterized integrals whose integrand is globally subanalytic and bounded in the variable of integration (compare with Definition 1.24).
-This result is very important for the technical proofs of Theorem A and Theorem B in Section 5.